open-metadata/OpenMetadata/docs/integrations/connectors/clickhouse/redshift-usage.md

 #### **password**

-Edit the value for `source.config.password` with the password for your BigQuery user.
+Edit the value for `source.config.password` with the password for your ClickHouse Usage user.

 ```javascript
 "password": "strong_password"